codurance/serverless-gfd-trainee-repo/README.md

 ## 1 Creating your first lambda service
 In order to create your first lambda service, you need to

-- install the aws sdk and configure it
+- install the aws CLI and configure it
+- install the aws sdk in a folder (node style)
 - install the library middy
 - install serverless-offline